andrewrk/zig-async-demo/factorial/README.md

  * fact-linear.zig - ported to zig, using `std.math.big.Int`.
 Not quite
    pure zig because it uses libc memory allocator.
 Zig std lib has no general purpose memory allocator yet.
+ * fact-linear-gmp.go - using gmp instead of `math/big`.
  * fact-linear-gmp.zig - using gmp instead of `std.math.big.Int`.
  * fact-channel.go - parallel version using goroutines & channels
  * fact-channel.zig - ported directly to zig, using `std.math.big.Int`.
    Again, not quite pure zig because it uses libc memory allocator.
+ * fact-channel-gmp.go - using gmp instead of `math/big`.
  * fact-channel-gmp.zig - using gmp instead of `std.math.big.Int`.
  * fact-await.zig - written in idiomatic zig using async/await.
 Note how it
    looks a lot closer to fact-linear.zig than fact-channel.zig.